tsloughter/rebar3.org/content/en/docs/configuration/configuration.md

 ## Alias

-Aliases allow to create new commands out of existing ones, as if they were run one after the other:
+Aliases allow for creating new commands out of existing ones, as if they were run one after the other:

 ```erlang
 {alias, [{check, [eunit, {ct, "--sys_config=config/app.config"}]}]}.